Blackbird – 10%

 Build a responsive, 1-5 page website that follows a sequential path or linear progression.
 For example: a how-to sequence or instruction, a story, a comic, a brief biography, a narrative about a past event.
 You must include text, images and/or other media, like audio, video or gif animations.
 In class, we will discuss narrative sequencing, navigation, visual rhythm and hierarchy along with the basics of responsive design and scroll animations.

 Your grade in this assignment will be based on your effort and thoughtful consideration of:

 - sequential content (text and media)

 Portfolio – 20%

-Using HTML5 and CSS, handcode a multiple-page* portfolio website that allows you to present and promote yourself and your work to potential employers and friends.
+Using HTML5 and CSS, handcode a multiple-page* responsive portfolio website that allows you to present and promote yourself and your work to potential employers and friends.

 Portfolio websites grading will be based on the following criteria: